Porthcawl-Insurance/www/content/culture.md

 ### Part 3 - Quality of life

 #### Flexible working
-* We value effectiveness over hard owrk
+* We value effectiveness over hard work
 * We do not work 9-5, or have a set number of hours or days in a work week, and we never come to work to be seen working
 * Some of us get in early; some of us work late; some thrive in the office; others thrive in solitude; what matters is producing great work in a way consistent with our values
 * Being authentically curious involves things that may not look like 'work', such as reading or taking a walk to discuss a subject, but those moments and activities are essential to our company